-Changes to the Contract: All changes to the group contract must be approved by one of our executive officers and attached to the group contract with the group contractholder.
+Changes to the Contract: All changes to the group contract must be approved by one of our executive officers and attached to the group contract with the group contract holder.
 No agent can legally change the group contract or waive any of its terms.

-Conversion: This coverage is guaranteed renewable to the group contractholder.
-However, you may convert your coverage to an individual plan, at an individual rate, if your coverage ends because your group contract ends and is not replaced with other continuous group coverage within 30 days.
+Conversion: This coverage is guaranteed renewable to the group contract holder.
+However, you may convert your coverage to an individual plan, at an individual rate, if your coverage ends because your group certificate ends and is not replaced with other continuous group coverage within 30 days.
 You will not be required to pass health history screening.